danpros/htmly/README.md

 Both Online or Offline
 ----------------------

-In addition to using the built-in editor in the admin panel, you can also write it offline and then upload them into `content/username/blog` folder (the username must match with `YourUsername.ini` above).
+In addition using the built-in editor in the admin panel, you can also write it offline and then upload them into `content/username/blog` folder (the username must match with `YourUsername.ini` above).

 For static pages you can upload it to `content/static` folder.